Fundraising productivity is not just about how much you can get done to raise money.

-Your time is your most precious resource and you must guard it carefully and use it wisely.
+Your time is your most precious resource.
+You must guard it carefully and use it wisely.

 If you don’t plan your day and purposefully choose what to work on, you’ll spend your whole day fighting fires and maybe never work on the things that can help your nonprofit grow.